Our Research

 A particular focus is how we age and studying the underlying mechanisms controlling this process, for example how older people respond differently to infection compared to the young.
 To answer these questions we examine the regulation of gene expression, the control of cell function by signalling processes and the complex cellular interactions that produce an effective immune response.
 Read more about our research into the ageing process.

 Three themes are central to our research remit: epigenetics – how the genome is regulated without change to the DNA sequence of genes, cell signalling – how cells respond to cues from their external environment; and immunology – how our immune systems are formed, how they function and how they are affected by age.
+The expert teams grouped together under these themes undertake core research supported by strategic funding to the Institute from BBSRC, a part of UKRI, and also secure funding competitively from other sources.
 Exciting research spanning these themes brings together unique and complimentary perspectives to deliver new insights.

 Our research spans the whole life course and is as relevent to understanding the earliest moments of life as it is to delivering better health in later years.
 Our work uses a variety of experimental models and is supported by the cutting-edge capabilities of our scientific facilities.